-21 General
+22 General

-Maples and Calder (Hong Kong) LLP, the Company's legal advisers on Cayman Islands law, has sent to the Company a letter of advice summarising aspects of Cayman Islands company law.
-This letter, together with a copy of the Companies Act, is on display on the websites as referred to in the section headed "Documents Delivered to the Registrar of Companies in Hong Kong and Available on Display" in Appendix VI.
-Any person wishing to have a detailed summary of Cayman Islands company law or advice on the differences between it and the laws of any jurisdiction with which he/she is more familiar is recommended to seek independent legal advice.
+Maples and Calder (Hong Kong) LLP, the Company's legal advisor on Cayman Islands law, have sent to the Company a letter of advice summarising aspects of Cayman Islands company law.
+This letter, together with a copy of the Companies Act, is available on display as referred to in the section headed "Documents available on display" in Appendix V. Any person wishing to have a detailed summary of Cayman Islands company law or advice on the differences between it and the laws of any jurisdiction with which he/she is more familiar is recommended to seek independent legal advice.